-People with a taste for the finer things in life sometimes get a rough ride and are often the butt of jokes both on TV and further afield.
+People with a taste for the finer things in life sometimes, like foodies, get a rough ride and are often the butt of jokes both on TV and further afield.
 However, there’s a reason that people will pay a little more for the best quality.
 A refined palate and an interest in the best foods can really open up new horizons.
 Indeed, in the case of some food and drink, it can take you on a real journey.

-Gastronomic holidays have become more and more popular in recent years.
+Gastronomic holidays have become more and more popular among foodies in recent years.
 People who enjoy fine wine and dining want to experience their indulgence in the place from where it came.
 This can take you far afield if, for example, you are someone who enjoys soft French cheeses.
 Sometimes it may be within your home country, sometimes further afield.
 Either way, it’s a chance to enjoy great food and drink and usually take in some sublime scenery while you’re about it.

 Olive Oil – The Gastronome’s Delight

 Highly versatile, an aromatic addition to salad dressings and more besides.
 Olive oil has come on in leaps and bounds as a fine foodstuff.
 Supermarket shelves now seem to carry more different kinds of olive oil than they do breakfast cereal.
 These can come from far afield.
 Mediterranean countries in Europe

 produce some wonderful products.
 Meanwhile, U.S. domestically produced oils are increasing in quality and quantity.
 Increasingly, producers are opening up their facilities to tourists keen to see where the magic happens.

 Oysters – Something Special For The Epicures

 The finest oysters are considered to be among the most special delicacies to be found.
 There are more than a few countries who harvest them as a foodstuff, and their popularity lends itself to the chance to indulge your wanderlust.
 As an added side benefit you get to follow the oyster trail wherever it may take you.